The Golden-Headed Fish: Africa

+Egypt

 Hasan El-Shamy collected an Egyptian tale in 1969 and published it in 1980 with the title The Grateful Fish.
 In this tale, Hasan, the son of a poor fisherman, catches a peculiar small fish and returns it to the water.
 His father scolds his son and expels him from home.
 On the road, the boy meets a dervish, who will help him marry the princess.
 At the end of the tale, the dervish reveals he was the fish.

 Analysis

 Tale type

 According to German folklorist Hans-Jörg Uther, the biblical story of the Book of Tobit resembles the Armenian tale quite closely.
 The story features a helper of supernatural origin (an angel in disguise), a hero (boy) on a quest for a remedy for his father, a maiden whose suitors/bridegrooms have died in mysterious circumstances in her bedchamber, and the exorcising of the evil spirits that possessed her.
 Accordingly, these plots can be classified in the Aarne-Thompson-Uther Index as tale types ATU 505, "The Grateful Dead"; ATU 551, "The Water of Life", and ATU 507, "The Monster's Bride", "The Poisoned Maiden" or "The Dangerous Bride" (the killer monster in the nuptial chamber).

 Scholar Heda Jason attested the presence of variants in the Jewish Oriental tale corpus.
 She also classified the tale as type AaTh 506: a king's son (the hero) catches a fish, who later becomes his helper in getting a princess for wife.
 She also recognized that the biblical Book of Tobias contained a rewritten heroic fairy tale (AaTh 505).

 Swedish folklorist Sven Liljeblad in his work about the tale type, tabulated two forms of the narrative: a type dubbed Asmodeus, wherein a dragon or serpent attacks the couple on the wedding night, and another named The Snake Maiden, wherein the snakes come out of the maiden's mouth.
 He also noted that in the former type the grateful fish introduction "occasionally" happened.